Josh Heuston

-Joshua Heuston (born 18 November 1996) is an Australian actor.
-He is best known for his roles in the Australian television series Dive Club (2021), More Than This, Heartbreak High and Bali 2002 (all three 2022); as well as for his work in modelling.
+Joshua Heuston (born 18 November 1996) is an Australian actor and model.
+He is best known for his roles in the Australian television series Dive Club (2021), Heartbreak High, Bali 2002 (both 2022), and Off Campus (2026).

 Early life and education

-Heuston was born and raised in Sydney, and is of Anglo-Sri Lankan descent.
+Heuston was born on 18 November 1996.
+He was raised in western Sydney, growing up in Baulkham Hills.
+He lived with his mother, a psychologist, and two younger sisters, Charlie and Ashley.
+He is of Anglo heritage on his mother's side and Sri Lankan heritage on his father's side.

 Career

 Modelling

 Heuston was working as a bartender during first year at university when he was scouted to be a model.
 After some thought, he explored photography and style then started seriously posting to Instagram and YouTube where he quickly became a sought after content creator.
 Heuston has worked on campaigns for major brands such as Fendi, Gucci, Louis Vuitton, David Jones and Burberry among many others.
 He was invited to sit in the front row of the Milan and Shanghai catwalk for Tommynow Drive by Tommy Hilfiger and did a meet and greet for the brand in Sydney.

 In 2018, he made his Australian Fashion Week debut walking for the brand 'Justin Cassin'.

 In 2020, Heuston was part of a campaign for Bumble in Australia where his dating profile was featured and encouraged "virtual dating" during the pandemic.